LivelyDismay/tempus-maledictum/README.md

 - **I'm having problems downloading a few files**

 You almost certainly forgot to download the AE CC content, or you didn't buy it.
-Purchase the AE DLC from Steam, then launch the game to download the content.
-If this doesn't fix it, you'll have to pop on over to [my Discord server for live support.](https://discord.gg/yABEjwB)
+Purchase the AE DLC from Steam, then launch the game to download the content, as per the [Pre-Installation section](#pre-installation)

 - **Wabbajack could not find my game folder**: